Sustainable food production

 To reduce the nitrate content in liquid manure by 30% (vs. the level in 2005).

-In 2021 (as at October), we were able to implement a reduction in nitrate content of 22% compared to 2005.
+In 2022, we were able to implement a reduction in nitrate content of 22% compared to 2005.
 This is helped by our TONISO feed concept.
 Here the farmers reduce the protein components in feed.
 This makes the manure “thinner”, and the nitrate content is reduced.

 Reduction of antibiotics